Mastering Training to Become A Successful Master Paddler

 - Increased body fat

-Just because we generally have active lifestyles and get out and paddle with the 6-man team or the odd board session with the local training group, does not mean that we should ignore the changes we see happening with age.
+Just because we generally have active lifestyles and get out and train with the 6-man team or the odd board session with the local training group, does not mean that we should ignore the changes we see happening with age.
 There are a few specific things that we can do with both our training programs and lifestyle to slow down the process.

 Muscle mass starts to decline in the mid to late thirties.
 It occurs at a rate of around 3-5% per decade and speeds up once we hit the mid to late 50’s, to about 7-8% per decade.
 This mainly affects the fast-twitch fibres, which is the reason why as Paddlers we lose power and speed rather than endurance.

 Sadly, no amount of paddling, swimming, running will help preserve fast-twitch fibres, because endurance activities generally don’t provide sufficient load for that type of muscle adaptation.
-Instead of adding in a long slow distance paddles (LSD), try specifically lifting heavy weights (LHW) as you age to preserve muscle mass.
+Instead of adding in a long slow distance training (LSD), try specifically lifting heavy weights (LHW) as you age to preserve muscle mass.
 This means exercises like deadlift, squats, leg press, seated or bent-over rows, with a heavy (for you) load and a low number of repetitions.